ac524/instructor-utilities/client/src/components/Modal/README.md

     * Name the hook to target what modal that is going to be register.
 For example Login Modal uses ```useLoginModal```

     * Example of simple custom hook ```client\src\components\Login.js```
+        * note: useLoginModal(), does not include namespace since there no of `dashboardContext`, and it will use the default namespace provided.
         *   ```
             export const useLoginModal = () =>{
                 const modalKey = "LOGIN_MODAL"